 Distributions to each Unitholder from the Income Account are computed as of the close of business on each Record Date for the following Distribution Date and consist of an amount substantially equal to such Unitholder's pro rata share of the income credited to the Income Account, less expenses.
 Distributions from the Principal Account of the Trust (other than amounts representing failed contracts, as previously discussed) will be computed as of each Record Date, and will be made to the Unitholders of the Trust on or shortly after the Distribution Date.
 Proceeds representing principal received from the disposition of any of the Securities between a Record Date and a Distribution Date which are not used for redemptions of Units will be held in the Principal Account and not distributed until the next Distribution Date.
-Persons who purchase Units between a Record Date and a Distribution on the second Distribution Date after such purchase.
+Persons who purchase Units between a Record Date and a Distribution Date will receive their first distribution on the second Distribution Date after such purchase.

 As of each Record Date, the Trustee will deduct from the Income Account of the Trust, and, to the extent funds are not sufficient therein, from the Principal Account of the Trust, amounts necessary to pay the expenses of the Trust (as determined on the basis set forth under "Trust Expenses and Charges").
 The Trustee also may withdraw from said accounts such amounts, if any, as it deems necessary to establish a reserve for any applicable taxes or other governmental charges that may be payable out of the Trust.
 Amounts so withdrawn shall not be considered a part of such Trust's assets until such time as the Trustee shall return all or any part of such amounts to the appropriate accounts.
 In addition, the Trustee may withdraw from the Income and Principal Accounts such amounts as may be necessary to cover redemptions of Units by the Trustee.
+Since the deferred sales charge and the creation and development fee are fixed dollar amounts per Unit, the Trust must charge these per Unit regardless of any discount.

-The dividend distribution per 100 Units, if any, cannot be anticipated and may be paid as Securities are redeemed, exchanged or sold, or as expenses of the Trust fluctuate.
+The amount of dividend distribution, if any, cannot be anticipated and may fluctuate as Securities are redeemed, exchanged or sold, or as expenses of the Trust fluctuate.
 In addition, the Trust will generally make required distributions at the end of each year because it is structured as a "regulated investment company" for federal tax purposes.